Posture Correction Physiotherapy Services

 Posture Correction Physiotherapy At Sydney Physio Clinic

-At Sydney Physio Clinic what we consider “poor posture” is habitual movement or positioning that causes unnecessary strain on the body.
-Frequently but not exclusively as we get older we can develop bad habits and when these bad habits and postures are repeated over time or repetitively under load symptoms can develop as a result including back pain, headaches, fatigue, as well as body aches and pains.
-Posture correction physiotherapy involves training your body to improve the way you sit, stand, walk and lie… Ultimately posture correction is training your body to move and support yourself in positions where the least possible strain is placed on its supporting tissues.
-“Good Posture” helps to prevent fatigue because muscles are being used more efficiently and prevents strain and overuse conditions.
+At Sydney Physio Clinic, what we consider “poor posture” is habitual movement or positioning that causes unnecessary strain on the body.
+As we get older we can develop bad habits.
+And when these bad habits and postures are repeated over time, or repetitively, under load symptoms can develop as a result.
+Common symptoms can include back pain, headaches and fatigue, as well as body aches and pains.
+Posture correction physiotherapy involves training your body to improve the way you sit, stand, walk and lie.
+Ultimately, posture correction is training your body to move and support yourself in positions where the least possible strain is placed on its supporting tissues.
+“Good Posture” can help to prevent fatigue, because muscles are being used more efficiently.
+And efficiency can assist in preventing strain and overuse conditions.

-Some of the treatment techniques used in posture correction physiotherapy practice may include preventative or assitive taping techniques, supportive bracing, muscular strengthening exercises and training, joint and soft tissue stretching and mobility exercises, targeted joint and soft tissue manual techniques as well as postural and movement retraining.
+Some of the treatment techniques used in posture correction physiotherapy may include: preventative or assistive taping techniques, supportive bracing, muscular strengthening exercises and training.
+Along with joint and soft tissue stretching and mobility exercises, targeted joint and soft tissue manual techniques.
+As well as postural and movement retraining exercises.

-Attempting to improve “poor posture” is something that takes time, it won’t happen overnight but with persistence change and more importantly improvement will happen.
-Because improving posture frequently requires a combination approach of altering habits, muscle strength and flexibility changes as well as positional and movement retraining these are all things that are a “work in progress” over what can be weeks to months.
-The first step in the right direction is making the decision posture correction is something you wish to achieve and then getting tailored advice and treatment through posture correction physiotherapy.
+Attempting to improve “poor posture” is something that takes time (and won’t happen overnight).
+However with persistent change improvement will happen.
+Improving posture, frequently requires a combination approach.
+An approach of altering habits, muscle strength and flexibility changes as well as positional and movement retraining.
+These are all things that are a “work in progress”, over what can be weeks to months.
+The first step in the right direction is making the decision that posture correction is something you wish to achieve.
+And then getting tailored advice and treatment through posture correction physiotherapy.

 Become Pain-Free Today